MuditKumarR/CapstoneProject15/README.md

 ```bash
 pip install pandas numpy scikit-learn boto3 sqlalchemy mysql-connector-python luigi tqdm seaborn matplotlib
 ```
+# Configuration

+## AWS Credentials

+You need to configure the following parameters to allow the pipeline to download data from S3:

+- **AWS Access Key**: Set your AWS access key.
+- **AWS Secret Key**: Set your AWS secret key.

+## MySQL RDS Configuration

+Provide the appropriate values for the following MySQL RDS parameters:

+- **MYSQL_HOST**: The endpoint of your RDS instance.
+- **MYSQL_PORT**: The port for MySQL (default is 3306).
+- **MYSQL_DB**: The database name where the data will be stored.
+- **MYSQL_USER**: The username for MySQL.
+- **MYSQL_PASSWORD**: The password for the MySQL user.

+Ensure that the MySQL instance is accessible and that the database and table are correctly configured.

 # Getting AWS Access Keys

 To interact with AWS services (like S3), you'll need AWS Access Keys.
 These keys allow your application to authenticate and interact with AWS resources.